-To the greatest extent possible, the Dallas College shall respect the privacy of the complainant, persons against whom a report is filed and witnesses.
+To the greatest extent possible, Dallas College shall respect the privacy of the complainant, persons against whom a report is filed (respondent) and witnesses.
 Limited disclosures may be necessary to conduct a thorough investigation and comply with applicable law.
-Dallas College Police

-Department will protect the identity of persons who report having been victims of sexual assault, domestic violence, dating violence or stalking to the fullest extent of the law.
+Dallas College Police Department will protect the identity of persons who report having been victims of criminal sexual assault, domestic violence, dating violence or stalking allegations.
+As appropriate, Title IX, Student Rights and Responsibilities, or Employee Relations will protect the identity of persons (complainants, respondents, or witnesses) involved in alleged violations of Dallas College's sexual misconduct policies.
 Victims may request that directory information on file be removed from public sources by request from the Admissions and Records office.